The Gratitude Project for Change

 Doesn’t make any sense.

-… or an insightful reading from the Richard Wagamese (1955 – 2017) Book: Embers: One Ojibway’s Meditations
+… or an contemplate the insightful words of Richard Wagamese (1955 – 2017) as found in his book: Embers: One Ojibway’s Meditations

 My Spiritual Father once told me, “Nothing in the universe ever grew from the outside in.”
 I like that.
 It keeps me grounded.
 It reminds me to be less concerned with outside answers and more focused on the questions inside.
 It’s the quest for those answers that will lead me to the highest possible version of myself.

-… or a reminder of the timeless Rachel Carson (1907 – 1964) quote from The Sense of Wonder:
+… or consider, once again, the timeless reminder of Rachel Carson (1907 – 1964) quote from The Sense of Wonder:

 If I had influence with the good fairy who is supposed to preside over the christening of all children I should ask that her gift to each child in the world be a sense of wonder so indestructible that it would last throughout life, as an unfailing antidote against the boredom and disenchantments of later years, the sterile preoccupation with things artificial, the alienation from the sources of our strength.

-”Think of a nurse who, after a gruelling shift, watches the sunrise on her drive home.
+Think of a nurse who, after a gruelling shift, watches the sunrise on her drive home.
 That fleeting moment of beauty doesn’t erase her exhaustion, but it reminds her why she does the work.
 Gratitude emerges not as forced optimism, but as a natural response to seeing beyond herself.
 Awe, in this way, acts as a bridge to a more thankful state of mind.”

-Now it’s March 2026 and we are ready to offer you a sneak peek of: The Gratitude Manifesto for Change.
-It’s early days for us as we advance the agenda and connect the dots to this 2,000 year old human conversation, inspired by the words of Marcus Tullius Cicero (107 BC – 44 BC):
+Now it’s March 8, 2026 and we are ready to offer you a sneak peek of: The Gratitude Manifesto for Change.

 Gratitude is not only the greatest of virtues, but the parent of all the others.